railsuser2014/openobject-doc-book-en/2/3_CRM_Contacts/opport.rst

     * Identify what the prospect wants to achieve,
     * Identify the decision-maker.

-3. Proposition – Discuss some solutions to determine the customer’s preferences, recommend specific solutions to anwers the customer's needs.
+3. Proposition – Discuss some solutions to determine the customer’s preferences, recommend specific solutions to answer the customer's needs.

    What is the expected result?
     * Demo and/or Proposal given,